 The rural River Thames winds its way across the counties of Wiltshire, Gloucestershire, Oxfordshire, Berkshire, Buckinghamshire, Surrey and through The Chilterns, an Area of Outstanding Natural Beauty.
 After Teddington it widens and deepens as it becomes the tidal river flowing through the heart of London.

 From its source in the Cotswolds to the outskirts of London, there are many towns and villages to visit along the river, each with their own character and the landscapes provide a calm and rural backdrop.
 As it flows through London the nature of the river changes and it becomes the river of trade and where many of the cities architectural monuments and the seat of Parliament can be found.

 Outside of London, discover the royal River Thames with sophisticated Windsor, home to Windsor Castle, Eton College and LEGOLAND Windsor.
-Enjoy walks and tours, boat trips and excellent dining.
+Enjoy walks and tours, boat trips, events and excellent dining.